Sclerotium Gum

 RAW Material: Sclerotium Rolfsii

-This renewable resource is obtained through the fermentation of Sclerotium Rolfsii, a corticoid fungus from the order of Amylocorticiales, in a glucose-enriched medium.
+Researchers obtain this renewable resource by fermenting Sclerotium Rolfsii, a corticoid fungus from the order of Amylocorticiales, in a glucose-enriched medium.
 (2)

 It is an eco-friendly and sustainable alternative to petroleum-based ingredients.
 The ingredient is safe for cosmetics and other applications thanks to its favorable toxicology profile.
 (2)

 The production process requires glucose from corn, wheat, or sugar cane.
-It can have negative environmental impacts due to the intensive use of land, water, fertilizers, pesticides, and equipment that needs resources to operate.
+It can have negative environmental impacts due to the intensive use of land, water, fertilizers, pesticides, and equipment that need resources to operate.
 (2,3)

 Cited links: